akash-network/website/src/content/Blog/running-vllm-on-akash/index.md

   - Insights
   - Updates
   - News
-#   - deployed_on_akash
-#   - tools

-githubLink: "https://github.com/akash-netowork/awesome-akash/vLLM" # <--- This is the github link of the project
+githubLink: "https://github.com/akash-netowork/awesome-akash/vllm" # <--- This is the github link of the project
-twitterLink:

 contributors:
   - Logan Cerkovnik